 - Severe, life-threatening allergic reactions, including anaphylaxis, may occur.

-- Hypokalemia (low blood potassium) may occur because insulin stimulates movement of potassium from blood into cells.
+- Hypokalemia (low blood potassium) may occur because insulin stimulates the movement of potassium from the blood into cells.
 Combining insulin with potassium-lowering drugs may increase the risk of hypokalemia.

-- Hepatic (liver) impairment may reduce the insulin requirement.
+- Hepatic (liver) impairment may reduce insulin requirement.

 - Renal (kidney) dysfunction may reduce the insulin requirement.